zend-patterns/ZendServer-CustomAuth/README.md

 Notes for continued development
 -------------------------------

-* This adapter demonstrates authentication by users that are stored in a file, of course this is just an example. **It is wrong and not secure to use it on production**.
+* This adapter demonstrates authentication by users that are stored in a file.
+This is just an example and **It is wrong and not secure to use it on production**.

 * The password is hashed using direct md5 without any applied salt, what makes it easier to decrypt the list by potential hackers.

-* Since the users list is stored in a file, it cannot be used on a cluster, because every machine has its own disk, and the list may vary from one node to another.
-The more common way in this case, would be to use one database which is used by all the nodes in the cluster.
+* Since the users list is stored in a file, it cannot be used on a cluster.
+That is, because every machine has its own disk and the users list may vary from one node to another.
+More common way is to use a resource that all the nodes in the cluster have access to.
+For instance it may be MySql database or a shared secure folder.

 * `CustomAuth\Authentication\Adapter\Adapter` is a simple adapter that authenticates and returns a result object.
 Note that at the end of the authentication process you must set a role for the identity.
 Available roles are 'administrator', 'developer' and 'developerLimited'.